nar-en57/Challan-Generator-App/README.md

 This is a **private/internal project**, so the source code is not publicly available.

-If you are part of the Krishnakala Developers team or have been granted access, please contact the admin for credentials or collaboration.
+Please contact the admin for credentials or collaboration.

 ## 📦 Tech Stack